stefanrueger/urboot/README.md

 Particular attention is needed as to whether
- - The bootloader assumes hardware support (`h`, see below) and sits in a dedicated HW boot section, in which case the fuses need to be set to ensure that on reset the MCU jumps to the correct HW boot section, or whether
+ - The bootloader assumes hardware support (`h`, see below) and sits in a dedicated HW boot section, in which case the fuses need to be set to ensure that on reset the MCU jumps to the correct bootloader start and that the lock bits do not preclude writing to the boot sections (otherwise this space cannot be used), or whether
  - The bootloader is a vector bootloader (`j`, `v` or `V`, see below), in which case the fuses need to be programmed so that on reset the MCU jumps to the reset vector 0.
+Strictly speaking vector bootloaders also need a `jmp` or `rjmp` from the reset vector at address 0 to the bootloader.
+   However, if the chip was erased before putting the bootloader on, then this is not necessary:
+   Erased words read `0xffff`, and although this is not an official opcode, it behaves as `sbrs r31,7` (skip one instruction if bit 7 in R31 is set).
+A reset to address 0 on an otherwise erased flash will therefore eventually run into the start of the bootloader.
+Uploading the first sketch with `avrdude -c urboot` will then set the reset vector correctly to jump to the bootloader.

-Then the board can be directly connected to and prgrammed from the host/laptop/PC (without a physical programmer), eg, through
+Once the board has its bootloader it can be directly connected to and programmed from the host/laptop/PC (without a physical programmer), eg, through
 ```
  $ avrdude -c urclock -p m328p -b 115200 -P /dev/ttyUSB0 -U flash:w:mysketch.hex:i